Read original article here: http://www.cmswire.com/digital-workplace/syncplicity-and-atos-partner-to-deliver-file-sharing-without-borders/

 Understanding the Enterprise's Storage Needs

-Huberman pointed out that Bezons, France-based Atos has strong relationships with large companies that outsource IT infrastructure, which will allow Syncplicity to extend its reach in the marketplace and the opportunity to deepen existing conversations with those customers.
+Huberman pointed out that Bezons, France-based Atos has strong relationships with large companies that outsource IT infrastructure, which will allow Syncplicity by Axway to extend its reach in the marketplace and the opportunity to deepen existing conversations with those customers.

 Huberman was quick to discredit any comparisons to Box, Dropbox or Microsoft OneDrive.
 In spite of surface similarities, he said this solution offers more flexibility and more options for security-conscious enterprises.